 A continuation of SPN-2001 designed to foster development of the four essential skills of language acquisition: comprehension of spoken Spanish, reading comprehension, speaking and writing, and an awareness of cultural and literary contributions from the 21 Spanish speaking societies.
 The student will develop, review and expand skills acquired through assigned study and will collaborate with other learners to develop projects, write journals and participate in discussions.
-Prerequisite: SPN 2001, two years of high school Spanish or equivalent or permission of instructor.
+Prerequisite: SPN 2001, three years of high school Spanish or equivalent.
 IAI: H1 900.